-- approximately 1.3% of the amount of the guaranteed debt in connection with the registration of a mortgage and the conversion of a mortgage mandate; and - depending on the amount of the guaranteed debt, between EUR20 and EUR500 in connection with the registration of a pledge in the National Pledge Register, EUR500 being the maximum amount payable to the extent that the maximum amount of the guaranteed debt exceeds EUR500,000.
+- Approximately 1.3% of the amount of the guaranteed debt in connection with the registration of a mortgage and the conversion of a mortgage mandate. - depending on the amount of the guaranteed debt, between €20 and €500 euro in connection with the registration of a pledge in the National Pledge Register, €500 euro being the maximum amount payable to the extent that the maximum amount of the guaranteed debt exceeds €500,000

-In addition, notary fees must be paid for any notarized deed such as a mortgage deed.
+In addition, notary fees must be paid for any notarised deed such as a mortgage deed.

 For other forms of security such as a pledge over shares, a pledge over receivables and a pledge over bank accounts and guarantees, no substantial taxes or fees will be due.
-Only a lump sum duty of EUR0.15 on certain finance documents executed in Belgium (payable on each original finance document within the scope of the duty) and a EUR50 registration duty are due.
+Only a lump sum duty of €0.15 on certain finance documents executed in Belgium (payable on each original finance document within the scope of the duty) and a €50 registration duty are due.